Extensive and Intensive Aspects of Astrophysical Systems and Fine-Tuning: Implications of Extensive Planck Mass

+Having experimented with the intensive nature of the compactness parameters of typical astrophysical systems, $\Phi$, and with the emergence of WI version of GR and the emergence of a macroscopic description starting from a microscopic $G$-independent description, we are conveniently positioned to explore the implications of the possibility that the experimentally inferred Planck mass is actually an extensive property of astrophysical systems.

+In purely Cavendish‐type tests only the combination $Gm_{1}m_{2}$ is being measured.
+Notably, under arbitrary rescaling $G\rightarrow Gk^{2}$ and $m_{i}\rightarrow m_{i}k^{-1}$ where $k$ is an arbitrary, universal rescaling function, the measured $Gm_{1}m_{2}$ remains invariant.
+The conventional choice, $k=1$, corresponds to the imposition that gravitational mass that appears in the universal law of gravitation is identified with the inertial mass.
+It is then possible to nominally define the Planck mass by $m_P^{(\rm nom)}=\sqrt{\frac{\hbar\,c}{G_{\rm k=1}}}\sim10^{19}\,\mathrm{GeV}$.
+However, this nominal value is purely convention‐dependent.
+Notably, this `scale invariance' of $Gm_{1}m_{2}$ is actually naturally built in the WI version of GR that is discussed in Section \ref{sec3.3} where the modulus of the scalar field $\phi$ regulates both the Planck mass and gravitational masses in a way that leaves the coupling strength $Gm_{1}m_{2}=m_{1}m_{2}/m_{pl}^{2}$ invariant.

-As we saw, a subtle but significant aspect of gravitational physics is the fashion in which the gravitational constant $G$ enters observable phenomena.
-In many gravitational systems — particularly those that are virialized, such as stars, planets, and galaxies — quantities accessible to observation (e.g., gravitational redshift, line broadening, lensing deflection angles, escape velocities, and virial velocities) are determined by ratios or dimensionless combinations of parameters, wherein $G$ cancels out.
+As discussed above, a subtle but significant aspect of gravitational physics is the fashion in which the gravitational constant $G$ enters observable phenomena.
+In many gravitational systems -- particularly those that are virialized, such as stars, planets, and galaxies -- upper bounds on quantities accessible to observation (e.g., gravitational redshift, line broadening, lensing deflection angles, escape velocities, and virial velocities) are determined by microphysics with no reference to $G$.
+It is only in the case of non-virialized systems, or subsystems of otherwise virialized (or degeneracy pressure-supported systems) systems, or in the direct interaction between two effectively pointlike masses (e.g., the Earth–Sun system), that $G$ appears explicitly in observable quantities, as in Newton gravitational law.
+In these cases, the force or acceleration is directly proportional to $G$ and can be measured unambiguously.